SupavitW/Personal-Budget-II/README.md

 # Codeacademy Project: Personal-Budget-II
 This project aims to create a server to serve as a personal budget website in reference to **envelope method**.
-In addition, it extends previous version by using **Postgres** as database while deploying the project on cloud hosting service, **Render**
+In addition, it extends previous version by using **Postgres** as database while deploying the project on cloud hosting service, **Render**.
 This project is developed by TDD method.

 ### Project Objectives